UPCOMING WEBINAR: Three Mental Health Nutrition Principles

 Course Dates: Five consecutive Mondays beginning February 8 and ending March 8

 Time: 6:00pm – 7.30pm MST

-You’re a conscientious therapist who truly wants the best for your clients.
-Sometimes, despite your (and their) best attempts, a client remains mired in depression or anxiety, or continues to struggle with insomnia or substance cravings.
+You love to help others and care deeply about your family, friends, community, clients.
+But sometimes, despite your best attempts, the people in your world remain mired in depression or anxiety, or continue to struggle with insomnia or substance cravings.
 At that point you suspect a biochemical rather than emotional cause, and refer them to a great psychiatrist who you trust, but you’d really like to have other options.
 You may not even resonate with the idea of “band-aiding” symptoms with a pill rather than identifying and treating the root cause, but you don’t know what else to do.
 You’re curious about natural / holistic methods of healing, but your knowledge of these is limited to articles you’ve read here and there on St. John’s Wort or how inflammation is connected to mood.
 You’re busy and not necessarily a “science person”, so the thought of seeking out and studying this information may never have even crossed your mind.